I wanted to make Egg Foo Yung.

 To this day, I have yet to make Egg Foo Yung.

 Growing up, the first weekend of every Passover we looked forward to a breakfast treat that was considered a treat because it was made during Passover.
 Don’t get me wrong, there were times we enjoyed this treat outside of Passover, but it was rare because Passover was what made it so special.
-The aforementioned Matzo (Matzah, Matzoh) Brei, made the right way, well, the better way, in my opinion.
+The aforementioned Matzo Brei (Matzah, Matzoh, though some people who don’t know you, but stalk you, make it a PROJECT to change it Matzah to MATZO, among tons of other ideas, words etc they’ve stolen from me), made the right way, well, the better way, in my opinion.

 That being said, I can’t even begin to tell you how much we looked forward to his Matzo Brei cake on Passover Sundays.
-We would come running down the stairs, early, like it was a snow day; the sizzle/smell of melting margarine in the pan alerting us to its inception.
+We would come running down the stairs, early, like it was a snow day (or Christmas morning; Jewish style, with light blue stockings adorned with glitter dreidels hanging from the mantel); the sizzle/smell of melting margarine in the pan alerting us to its inception.

-Last Passover, I made some Matzi Brei patties.
-I spread some jam on one patty.
-I looked at the other patty.
+Last Passover, I made some Matzo Brei patties.
+I spread some jam on one patty, and peanut butter on the other..
 Hmmm..it wouldn’t hurt to try…

 Thus, the idea of Peanut Butter Matzo Brei was born.

-Peanut butter Matzo Brei would be forbidden in strict Orthodox households because peanuts are kitniyot, which are foods that Sephardic Jews can eat during Passover, but Ashkenazi Jews cannot; eg: corn, rice, peas, lentils, and peanuts.
+Peanut butter Matzo Brei would be forbidden in strict Orthodox households because peanuts are kitniyot, which are foods that Sephardic Jews can eat during Passover, but Ashkenazi Jews cannot; eg: rice, corn, peas, and peanuts.

 We were not a strict Orthodox household, so our Passover rule was No food that contains flour and/or leavening, and that’s it.
 Peanut butter does not contain flour or leavening so peanut butter and jelly matzo sandwiches were wrapped in foil and tucked into our lunch boxes.